 Clause 3.2.1 requires that the entire data file be encrypted using the OpenPGP standard.
-At this time, field-level encryption for data points such as PAN has not been specified.
-However, a future version of the Standard may incorporate this requirement if this additional security is considered necessary.
+Currently, the Standard does not specify field-level encryption for data points such as PAN.
+A future version of the Standard may incorporate this requirement if this additional security is considered necessary.
+In the interim, Sending and Receiving Parties may agree to use file-level encryption by mutual agreement under the current version of the Standard.

-Clause 3.2.2 requires that the Sending and Receiving Parties must either verify Public Keys used for encryption before use, or ensure that they have been received through a trusted communications mechanism.
+Clause 3.2.2 requires that the Sending and Receiving Parties must either verify Public Keys used for encryption before use or ensure that they have been received through a trusted communications mechanism.
 The purpose of this clause is to prevent malicious parties modifying the Public Keys during electronic transmission which would result in the malicious party being able to decrypt the message.
 Many options exist for addressing this clause, including:

 - Send the Public Key to the recipient over email.
 Sender and receiver verify fingerprint of the Public Key via a phone call. - Convey the Public Key in an encrypted zip file using AES encryption and a password with a minimum length of 12 characters consisting of uppercase letters, lowercase letters, numbers and symbols.
 The password shall be transferred using an out-of-band communication channel. - The Public Key is stored on a thumb drive and couriered to the recipient using a tamper evident package.
-The serial number of the tamper evident package is conveyed to the recipient using a separate communication channel (e.g. email). - The public key is stored in a FIPS 140-2/140-3 approved encrypted drive and couriered to the recipient.
+The serial number of the tamper evident package is conveyed to the recipient using a separate communication channel (e.g. email). - The Public Key is stored in a FIPS 140-2/140-3 approved encrypted drive and couriered to the recipient.
 The PIN/password shall be conveyed to the recipient using a separate communication channel.

 Other techniques are acceptable.
-All techniques must detect or prevent attempts to manipulate the Public Key during transfer from sender to receiver.
+All techniques must detect or prevent attempts to manipulate the Public Key during transfer from Sending to Receiving Party.